bitnami/cnab-bundles/wordpress-k8s-rds/README.md

 ### Clone this repository

-Clone this repository to download the bundle and and verification key to your filesystem:
+Clone this repository to download the bundle and the verification key to your filesystem:

 ```
 $ git clone https://github.com/bitnami/cnab-bundles